 We have agreements with some of our counterparties containing early termination rights and bilateral collateral provisions, whereby security is required if market risk exposure exceeds a specified threshold amount or credit ratings fall below certain levels.
-As of June 30, 2011, we do not have any collateral received nor posted under these contractual provisions.
+As of September 30, 2011, we have received collateral of \$33 million under these contractual provisions.
 The remaining counterparty agreements contain early termination rights but no bilateral collateral provisions.